nervetattoo/jquery-autosave/readme.md

 * **save** _Object_
   Contains a set of key/value pairs that define callback methods for the autosave process described above.
   * **trigger** _String, Object, Array, function_ - Default: "change"
     The callback method(s) that will start the saving process.
-The built-in callback method "change" willbe used by default.
+The built-in callback method "change" will be used by default.
   * **scope** _String, Object, Array, function, Boolean_ - Default: false
     The callback method(s) that will determine the scope of form fields to gather data from.
 The built-in callback method "changed" will be used by default.
   * **data** _String, Object, Array, function, Boolean_ - Default: false